John Caesar: Pemulwuy

-Death and legacy
+Final escape and death

 Caesar escaped from custody for the final time in December 1795 and led a gang of fellow absconders in the Port Jackson area.
 Colonists were warned against supplying him with ammunition.
 On 29 January 1796, Governor John Hunter offered the generous reward of five gallons of spirits for Caesar's capture.
 According to Collins:

 Notwithstanding the reward that had been offered for apprehending black Caesar, he remained at large, and scarcely a morning arrived without a complaint being made to the magistrates of a loss of property supposed to have been occasioned by this man.
 In fact, every theft that was committed was ascribed to him; a cask of pork was stolen from the millhouse, the upper part of which was accessible, and, the sentinels who had the charge of that building being tried and acquitted, the theft was fixed upon Caesar, or some of the vagabonds who were in the woods, the number of whom at this time amounted to six or eight.Ex-highwayman John Wimbow and agriculturalist James Ruse tracked Caesar down at Liberty Plains (present-day Strathfield).
 (Note: A 1936 article in The World's News identified Wimbow's companion as agriculturalist James Ruse (incorrectly called John Ruse).)
 According to Collins,[Wimbow and Ruse], allured by the reward, had been for some days in quest of [Caesar].
 Finding his haunt, they concealed themselves all night at the edge of a brush which they perceived him enter at dusk.
 In the morning he came out, when, looking round him and seeing his danger, he presented his musket; but before he could pull the trigger Wimbow fired and shot him.Caesar was taken to the hut of Thomas Rose where a few hours later he died of his wounds on 15 February.
 Collins wrote, "Thus ended a man, who certainly, during his life, could never have been estimated at more than one remove above the brute, and who had given more trouble than any other convict in the settlement."